Canadian farmers boost canola plantings but drought threatens crops

-WINNIPEG, Manitoba, June 29 - Canadian farmers expanded canola plantings this spring to cash in on record-high prices, a government report showed on Tuesday, but Prairie drought threatens to scorch crops.
+WINNIPEG, Manitoba - Canadian farmers expanded canola plantings this spring to cash in on record-high prices, a government report showed on Tuesday, but Prairie drought threatens to scorch crops.

 Surging demand for vegetable oil, used in cooking, and meal, an animal feed additive, sparked a global oilseed price rally this year, including canola.
 Supply looks uncertain, however, as high temperatures and dry soils slow crop growth.